Why you’ll love it

 The oceans of the east coast are home to marine mammals and birds as well as fish.
 Australian fur seas, dolphins, little penguins, sea eagles and albatross are abundant here.
 Each year, between May and November, humpback and southern right whales can often been seen along the coast, during their annual migration.

-Join the three-hour Freycinet Paddle or a four-hour Wineglass Bay Cruise for opportunities to observe wildlife on the Freycinet Peninsula, or just keep a close eye on the water as you stroll the beach.
+Join the three-hour Freycinet Paddle, take a cruise with Freycinet Charters or Wineglass Bay Cruise for opportunities to observe wildlife on the Freycinet Peninsula, or just keep a close eye on the water as you stroll the beach.
 Set sail with East Coast Cruises to explore Maria Island with experienced locals.

 How long will you need?